HigherOrderCO/Bend/README.md

 - To understand the tech behind Bend, check HVM2's [paper](https://paper.higherorderco.com).

 - Bend is developed by [HigherOrderCO.com](https://HigherOrderCO.com) - join our [Discord](https://discord.HigherOrderCO.com)!

+## Note

+It is very important to reinforce that, while Bend does that it was built to (i.e., scale in performance with cores, up to 10000+ concurrent threads), its single-core performance is still extremely sub-par.
+This is the first version of the system, and we haven't put much effort into a proper compiler yet.
+You can expect the raw performance to substantially improve on every release, as we work to have a proper codegen (and include a constellation of missing optimizations).
+Meanwhile, you can use the interpreters today, to have a glimpse of what massively parallel programming looks like, from the lens of a Pythonish, high-level language!